Tim Cook’s Idaho visit shows Apple can’t just donate its way into schools

-Throughout 2018, Apple aggressively spotlighted its interest in education: it unveiled a new iPad at a Chicago trade school, announced numerous educational initiatives, and wrapped up the year with a media event at a Brooklyn music academy.
-Yesterday, despite the looming threat of new tariffs on iPhones and laptops, Apple CEO Tim Cook an Idaho grade school alongside presidential advisor Ivanka Trump, jointly spotlighting Apple’s donation of $100 million in hardware to low-income districts.
+Throughout 2018, Apple aggressively spotlighted its interest in education: It unveiled a new iPad at a Chicago trade school, announced numerous educational initiatives, and wrapped up the year with a media event at a Brooklyn music academy.
+Yesterday, despite the looming threat of new tariffs on iPhones and laptops, Apple CEO Tim Cook visited an Idaho grade school alongside presidential adviser Ivanka Trump, jointly spotlighting Apple’s donation of $100 million in hardware to low-income districts.

 Cook’s appearance didn’t strike me as noteworthy because of anything he said or did while in Idaho, but rather because of what was transpiring outside the school during his visit.
 Apple’s 2016 donation was spread across 114 schools in 29 states, the Idaho Statesman reported, focusing on “districts where the low-income student population is at least 96 percent.”
-Two years later, Cook was greeted at a recipient Idaho school by crowds of supporters and protestors, including one who criticized Apple’s donated iPads as a poor replacement for “real teaching.”
+Two years later, Cook was greeted at a recipient Idaho school by crowds of both supporters and protesters, including one who criticized Apple’s donated iPads as a poor replacement for “real teaching.”

 It’s tempting to write this off as a “damned if you do, damned if you don’t” situation.
 Rather than ignoring a school with low literacy levels and little money for educational technology, Apple jumped in, and some students, parents, and teachers obviously appreciated the donations.
 Sure, a handful of people criticized the company after it literally gave away iPads to every student and teacher in a low-income school district, but what could it possibly have done better?